 - I look for CEOs who hate raising capital, because they love building businesses that make money.
 Funding should be a function of traction on positive gross margins, not vice versa.
 If you’re spending more time fundraising than running your business, you’ve got a problem.
 Drop VCs who drag their feet — they’re not investing.

 ii.)
-Technology * Defensibility / Competitive Landscape (25pts)
+Technology * Defensibility / Competitive Landscape (35pts)

-- (15pts:) UNDERLYING TECHNOLOGY: If you just hired a freelance developer to build you an MVP then GTFO.
-If your problem wasn’t hard to solve then you’ll have a few competitors who are likely much smarter than you are.
+- (15pts:) UNDERLYING TECHNOLOGY: If you just hired a freelance developer to build you an MVP then your company probably isn’t for me.
+If your problem wasn’t hard to solve then you’ll have quite a few competitors who are likely at least as smart as you are.

 - There are really only two ways to be long-term defensible: IP and Network Effects.
 If you don’t have that — and no one has network effects from the start — then a great team with a head start will buy you a year, maybe two (I saw this first-hand when Common Bond fast-followed SoFi).
 I’ll only bet on a ‘head start’ if there’s what I call “Competitive Osmosis” (see Note below).